johnhany/awesome-list/README.md

 * [Plotly.py](https://github.com/plotly/plotly.py) - An interactive, open-source, and browser-based graphing library for Python, based on Plotly.js.

 * [Datapane](https://github.com/datapane/datapane) - An open-source framework to create data science reports in Python.

+* [TabPy](https://github.com/tableau/TabPy) - Execute Python code on the fly and display results in Tableau visualizations.

+* [Streamlit](https://github.com/streamlit/streamlit) - The fastest way to build data apps in Python.

 * [HyperTools](https://github.com/ContextLab/hypertools) - A Python toolbox for gaining geometric insights into high-dimensional data, based on Matplotlib and Seaborn.